symfony/symfony-docs/tui/widgets/editor.rst

 ============

-``EditorWidget`` is a full-featured multi-line text editor with word wrapping, scrolling, undo/redo, a kill ring and autocomplete support.
+``EditorWidget`` is a full-featured multi-line text editor with word wrapping, scrolling, undo/redo and a kill ring.

 When to Use
 -----------